JarrodCameron/fuzz/final/writeup.md

 This fuzzer can find:
 - format string vulnerablities
-- buffer overflow vulnerabilties
+- buffer overflow vulnerabilities
 - bugs with missing or extra control characters
 - bugs parsing non-printable or ascii characters
 - bugs parsing large files

 # Possible Improvements

 This fuzzer can be improved by more minutely optimising the disk IO.
-There is the possiblity of strategically calling functions so that the amount of time writing to disk is reduced.
+There is the possibility of strategically calling functions so that the amount of time writing to disk is reduced.
 It could also  possible to more closely keep track of the changes made to the `testdata.bin` so that `lseek` could be employed to simply revert those specific bytes instead of the whole file.
 This would reduce disk IO.

-This can can also be improved by chaining together multiple fuzzing strategies, such as fuzzing numbers while simultaneously fuzzing for buffer overflows.
+This can also be improved by chaining together multiple fuzzing strategies, such as fuzzing numbers while simultaneously fuzzing for buffer overflows.
 Rather than doing these separately.
 Multiple generations of fuzzing if you will.

 # Bonus Marks